 Another successful video gaming associated video host is Evan Fong.
 Fong’s channel, Vanossgaming, generates almost 24 million subscribers and an estimated $18.5 million in 2018 alone.

-VanossGamming is known for its series of funniest moments from games such as Grand Theft Auto and Call of Duty Black Ops.
+VanossGamming is known for its funniest moments from games such as Grand Theft Auto and Call of Duty Black Ops.

 Daniel Middleton DanTDM